 ^{} B-tree file system (BTRFS) is supported only on operating systems with kernel version 3.7 or later.
-The earliest versions of compliant operating systems include Ubuntu 14.04, Debian 8, CentOS/Oracle Linux/RHEL 7, and SLES 12.
+The earliest

 This OS distribution has reached end of life, and is therefore no longer tested.
 Support for this OS is therefore limited.